The Art of Mandala – An Artistic Road Towards Enlightenment

 The mandala is a symbolic representation of the ancient conception of the cosmos.
 In its center is Mount Meru, the axis mundi or central axis of the physical, metaphysical, and spiritual universe.
 The earliest appearance of the mountain’s name, Meru, is in the Mahabharata, the great Indian epic.

 The mandala also represents the enlightened mind.
 Within its structure, the outer circle usually symbolizes wisdom.
-Furthermore, the ring of eight charnel grounds points to the Buddhist notion to always be mindful of death.
+Furthermore, the ring of eight charnel grounds points to the Buddhist notion of always being mindful of death.
 Inside these rings lie the walls of the mandala palace itself, populated by deities and Buddhas.

 Origin of the Mandala